iann838/Pyot/docs/cores/objects.md

 Module: `pyot.core.objects`

 {% hint style='info' %}
-This page documents the bases of Pyot classes and objects, for information of models, please go to **Models** page.
+This page documents the bases of Pyot classes and objects, for reference of models, please go to **Models** section.
 {% endhint %}

 ## Pyot Static